How To Stop Excessive Thinking

 Practice Relaxation Techniques: Incorporate relaxation techniques such as deep breathing, progressive muscle relaxation, or yoga into your daily routine.
 These practices can help reduce stress levels and promote a sense of calmness and inner peace.

-How To Slow Your Thoughts
+How To Slow Down Your Thinking

 Slowing your thoughts isn’t about forcing your mind to stop; it’s about training yourself to create space between the thoughts, so they don’t overwhelm you.
 The first step is recognizing that overthinking isn’t helping you—it’s distracting you.